gasduster99/sppComp/try1/try1_2.md

 compositions from the data in Figure(1).
 For brevity we only consider the most prevalent six species in this example (CLPR, BCAC, WDOW, BLGL, ARRA, BANK).
 Additionally, the
-MSE, DIC, WAIC, and Bayesian marginal likelyhood model probabilities are computed for each model as measures of model fit as seen in Table(1).
+MSE, DIC, WAIC, and Bayesian marginal likelihood model probabilities are computed for each model as measures of model fit as seen in Table(1).
 -->
 <!--